-Let’s face it; SEO doesn’t always work the way we would like it to.
+Let’s face it – search engine optimization (also known as SEO) doesn’t always work the way we’d like it to.

 It’s common for Google to rank pages for keywords other than the ones we actually want.